ziadoz/awesome-php/README.md

 ### PHP Videos
 *Fantastic PHP-related videos.*

-* [PHP UK Conference](https://www.youtube.com/user/phpukconference/videos) - A collection of videos from the PHP UK Conference.
-* [Programming with Anthony](https://www.youtube.com/playlist?list=PLM-218uGSX3DQ3KsB5NJnuOqPqc5CW2kW) - A video series by Anthony Ferrara.
 * [Laracasts](https://laracasts.com) - Screencasts about Laravel, Vue JS and more.
 * [Laravel YouTube Channel](https://www.youtube.com/channel/UCfO2GiQwb-cwJTb1CuRSkwg) - The official Laravel YouTube channel.
+* [Programming with Anthony](https://www.youtube.com/playlist?list=PLM-218uGSX3DQ3KsB5NJnuOqPqc5CW2kW) - A video series by Anthony Ferrara.
 * [SymfonyCasts](https://symfonycasts.com/) - Screencasts and tutorials about PHP and Symfony.

+### PHP Conferences
+*PHP conferences.*

+* [Laracon EU](https://www.youtube.com/@LaraconEU) - Laracon EU is a 2-day event for people who are interested in learning Laravel and related technologies, or who want to share their knowledge with others.
+* [PHP[TEK]](https://tek.phparch.com/) - The longest-running web developer conference in the United States that has a focus on the PHP programming language.
+* [PHP UK Conference](https://www.youtube.com/user/phpukconference/videos) - A collection of videos from the PHP UK Conference.

 ### PHP Podcasts
 *Podcasts with a focus on PHP topics.*